alanbjordan/o3-mini_4o-mini_distillation/Dealership_Lead_o3-mini_4o-mini_distillation/README.md

 2. **Model Distillation:**
    Using the training data, we distill a more compact 4.1-mini model.
 This step compresses the original model while maintaining its performance in handling customer support interactions.

-   The corresponding code snippet shows the transition from data preparation on the OpenAI Dashboard to the model distillation process.

-   > *Excerpt:*
-   > "We now transition to the OpenAI Dashboard, where we create a training dataset from our logs.
-The dataset includes metadata with the key `test` and the value `A001`.
-Afterward, we distill a 4.1-mini model."
-   > citeturn0file0

 ## Testing the Fine-Tuned Model

-The repository includes a testing script (`test_finetuned.py`) to evaluate the performance of the fine-tuned model.
+The notebook includes a testing script to evaluate the performance of the fine-tuned model.
 The test conversation history replicates a typical dealership interaction scenario:

 - Initial greetings.
 - Inquiries related to vehicle purchases.